GiuseppeRotondo03/GiuseppeRotondo03.github.io/README.md

 - Jump Jump, July 2023

 ## #Jump Jump
+- You can read about game design here: https://github.com/GiuseppeRotondo03/JumpJump_Project.github.io-/blob/main/README.md#summary
 - You can try my game here:
 - You can see my code here:
-- You can read more detailed information about my game & work: